-Before giving the stone shape and faceting, the specialist carefully studies it.
+Before giving the stone its shape and faceting, the specialist carefully studies it.
 When it comes to the highest quality rubies, a cutter’s error can cost hundreds of thousands of dollars.
-It is important to study the structure of the stone, the nature of inclusion and the distribution of color, and only then can they start cutting.
+It is important to study the structure of the stone, the nature of its inclusions and the distribution of color, and only then can they start cutting.

 The cut is very important for the final cost.
-The most expensive and practically “elusive” cut is a rectangular one (for example, an “emerald”).
+The most expensive and practically “elusive” cut is a rectangular one (like an “emerald”, for example).
 The fact is that this form is not so effective in making the color richer than the “oval” or “cushion” cuts (which are the most popular ones).
 And if the “cushion” is able to give a “pigeon blood” color, the same stone in the emerald cut will simply be “red intense”.
 In order to achieve such a rare and beautiful form the stone must be just perfect.
 Not surprisingly, the price of a rectangular cut ruby may be 50% more expensive than the same stone in another shape.

 The influence of a ruby’s weight on its value

 Size always matters!
 For example, the cost per carat for a 5 cts ruby can be ten times higher than a 1 ct stone with similar characteristics.
 A top stone’s price may be measured in millions.
 For example, in May 2015 the Sotheby’s auction set a new world record for the precious red corundum, selling a ring with 25.59 cts of ruby for $32.4 million, working out to more than $1.2 million per carat.